espocrm/documentation/development/extension-packages.md

 For different purposes EspoCRM supports the following types of scripts.
 All of them should be  placed in `scripts` directory.

-* `BeforeInstall.php` – a script executed before an installation process;
+* `BeforeInstall.php` – a script executed before an installation process
-* `AfterInstall.php` – executed once the installation process is finished;
+* `AfterInstall.php` – executed once the installation process is finished
-* `BeforeUninstall.php` – executed before uninstallation process;
+* `BeforeUninstall.php` – executed before uninstallation process
-* `AfterUninstall.php` – executed once the uninstallation process is finished.
+* `AfterUninstall.php` – executed once the uninstallation process is finished

 Example: